Javelel/prime-calculator/README.md

 ## Technologies Used

 - **Java 11**: Programming language used for the backend.
-- **Spring Boot 2.x**: Framework used for building the web application.
+- **Spring Boot**: Framework used for building the web application.
 - **Thymeleaf**: Template engine used for rendering HTML pages.
 - **Maven**: Dependency management and build automation tool.
 - **JUnit 5**: Framework for writing and running tests.